-YAO Jui-Chung originally wanted to slowly figure out the story behind "mosquito halls" through his own inspection, but once he began, he realized that the more he looked, the more he found, the more pictures he took, the more houses there were.
+Yao Jui-chung originally wanted to slowly figure out the story behind "mosquito halls" through his own inspection, but once he began, he realized that the more he looked, the more he found, the more pictures he took, the more houses there were.
 Also, the government was in the process of reviving some of the mosquito halls, and he hoped to document them before this revival.
-In this race against time, and in consideration of the scale of the project, YAO shifted his project from a personal battle to a collective effort, breaking up the investigation among participants.
-A joint effort involving fifty students from the fine arts departments of Taipei National University of the Arts and the National Taiwan Normal University, the half year project known as the Lost Society Document was carried out from March to September 2010.
+In this race against time, and in consideration of the scale of the project, Yao shifted his project from a personal battle to a collective effort, breaking up the investigation among participants.
+A joint effort involving fifty students from the fine arts departments of Taipei National University of the Arts and the National Taiwan Normal University, the half year project known as the Lost Society Document (LSD)was carried out from March to September 2010.

-To begin, for the first six weeks of the semester, YAO Jui-Chung taught the National Taiwan Normal University students the principles of photography and photography development techniques, while delivering six lectures on art and society at the Taipei National University of the Arts to enhance the students' social awareness.
+To begin, for the first six weeks of the semester, Yao Jui-chung taught the Normal University students the principles of photography and photography development techniques, while delivering six lectures on art and society at the Taipei National University of the Arts to enhance the students' social awareness.
 After these basic classes, students split up to collect materials and to take photographs in the towns as part of the survey.
 Upon returning to class, the students brought their materials together for classroom reports and discussions.
-Upon on-the-scenes inspections and record-checking of over two hundred thirty suspected cases, one hundred nineteen buildings were verified as being idle or underutilized public facilities while twenty eight had already been removed from the auspices of the

-Executive Yuan Council on Civil engineering, i.e. officially "revived" facilities.
-The result, in the form of on-the-scenes reports and photographs, were compiled into the 600 pages illustrated book Mirage I: Disused Public Property in Taiwan.
+Upon on-the-scenes inspections and record-checking of over two hundred thirty suspected cases, one hundred nineteen buildings were verified as being idle or underutilized public facilities while twenty eight had already been removed from the auspices of the Public Construction Commission, Executive Yuan, i.e. officially "revived" facilities.
+The result, in the form of on-the-scenes reports and photographs, were compiled into the 684 page illustrated book Mirage - Disused Public Property in Taiwan.

 The title Mirage clearly and incisively pointed out that the mosquito halls were merely exterior shells with no internal substance while implying that the government was misusing taxpayer money to construct these mirages which have no basis in reality.
-The subtitle "Disused Public Property in Taiwan" explains the target of this art project.
-Using "the presence of the body as a viewpoint" to really and truly reveal these social realities that are all around us but often ignored.
+The original Chinese subtitle " Sample Survey of Disused Public Property in

+Taiwan" explains the target and methods of this art project.
+The "Disused Public Property in Taiwan" are the target, while the word "Sample" states that the collected cases are merely the tip of the iceberg, and "Survey" explains the methodology: a kind of bodily experience gained from engaging in observation while present at the scene, using "the presence of the body as a viewpoint" to really and truly reveal these social realities that are all around us but often ignored.